MartinLaszlo/CachingAlgorithm/README.md

 # CachingAlgorithm
-A very specific caching algorithm for calculating prime numbers I needed to create Python code which is able to take in a binary string of any length, followed by a given value (N) such as 123.
+A very specific caching algorithm for calculating prime numbers (university project) I needed to create Python code which is able to take in a binary string of any length, followed by a given value (N) such as 123.
 This python code then must, according to the project specification, generate every possible substring from this binary string.
 For example, “10101” - this string can be split into:
 1